* UPDATED JUNE 2021 *

 Following on from my list of children’s publishers who accept unsolicited manuscripts, I thought I’d post a list for people who are submitting children’s books to agents, as I’m considering that route for one of my novels and I thought others might find it helpful.
 Publisher or agent?
 There are mixed opinions about which to try first.
-As we know, there aren’t many children’s publishers (or indeed adult ones) who accept unagented manuscripts these days, but on the other hand small publishers are more likely to take a chance on an unknown than an agent.
+As we know, there aren’t many children’s publishers (or indeed adult ones) who accept unagented manuscripts these days, but on the other hand some small publishers may be more likely to take a chance on an unknown than an agent.
 Some people argue that if you approach publishers first then the agent won’t be able to submit to them, but to my mind there are such a small number of publishers you can approach yourself that I don’t think this would be a problem.
 If you have decided to take the agent route, this list of agents is not exhaustive but will give you a starting point.
-(I have left off agencies who do not have a website or who just have a ‘wallpaper’ website with contact details only.)
 You can find full listings of UK agents in the Writers and Artists Yearbook or the Writers Handbook.
 You will find that agents are more likely to respond promptly than publishers as they are always searching for the next breakthrough book.
 The turnaround can sometimes even be brutally quick!
 You are also more likely to get a standard rejection form, so you need to develop a tough skin and not take the lack of feedback personally – it’s simply a lack of time.
 If you haven’t approached agents before, take these points into account before submitting:

 * Be professional.
 Make your submission business-like and to the point.

 * Study the agency website thoroughly.
 Get a feel for the type of work they like and the authors they represent.